 - If you would like to marry in the United States and return to your home country to live, either a fiancé visa or a tourist visa would be appropriate.

 - If you would like to be married in your own country, or at least get the wedding out of the way before you embark on your immigration process, an immigrant visa is likely the one for you.
-This visa also makes sense if you want to enter the U.S. as a permanent resident without having to worry about submitting more applications after you’re there (though you will, like everyone, likely have to submit what's called an "I-751" two years later, if initially granted only "conditional" residence).
+This visa also makes sense if you want to enter the U.S. as a permanent resident without having to worry about submitting more applications immediately after you’re there (though you will, like everyone, likely have to submit what's called an "I-751" two years later, if initially granted only "conditional" residence).

 - If you have children between the ages of 18 and 21 who are not the natural children or stepchildren of your U.S. spouse-to-be, choose a fiancé visa (K-1).
 Due to a strange twist in the immigration laws, children under 21 can accompany a fiancé on their visa, but only children whose parents married while they were under 18 can qualify as stepchildren for purposes of getting an immigrant visa.